 Symbolism: Love, affection, admiration, adoration

-Camellias are a delicate flower which symbolizes adoration, love, passion and desire.
+Camellias are a delicate flower that symbolizes adoration, love, passion, and desire.
 Red camellias signify strong passion and love while white camellias are more subtle in their meaning, signifying adoration and affection.
 However, pink camellias symbolize longing for someone.

 Bird of Paradise Flower